How do I prepare to sail in the Caribbean?

 For many Europeans, the biggest obstacle to sailing the Caribbean is probably the fact that it is a far from home.
 This means investing additional time in finding and choosing a way to get there, in addition to booking more days off for the holidays in order to make it worth it.
 One option that many have in mind to alleviate the first aspect is to cross the Atlantic on a sailboat

 .
 In this way, you will be able to quench your desire to navigate for about three weeks onboard, allowing you to then explore the Caribbean at your own pace, either from the boat or on land.
 But if you decide to sail directly there, it is important to book return flights with schedules that give you a certain margin, especially after boarding.

 It is also necessary that you have all the documentation in order and have a valid passport.
 You may have chosen to navigate an island where it is not mandatory to present this kind of document and it is enough for you with a national identity card, as is the case for example in the French overseas territory of Martinique.
-However, the most logical thing is that you want to navigate more than one island
+However, the most logical thing is that you want to sail more than one island

 and to disembark on many of them you will need to be in possession of the aforementioned passport.
 If, as in many cases, you want to navigate the Caribbean between the months of December and May, it is also advisable to study the temperatures well, and pack according to the climate that you will find there.